Skip to content

 Returns:

-tuple of coordinates in the order of [W,E,S,N]
+Extent in the order of [W,E,S,N].

 Source code in geemap/cartoee.py

-def bbox_to_extent(bbox):
+def bbox_to_extent(

-"""Helper function to reorder a list of coordinates from [W,S,E,N] to [W,E,S,N]
+"""Reorder a list of coordinates from [W,S,E,N] to [W,E,S,N].

-extent (tuple[float]): tuple of coordinates in the order of [W,E,S,N]
+Extent in the order of [W,E,S,N].

 """

-return (bbox[0], bbox[2], bbox[1], bbox[3])
+return bbox[0], bbox[2], bbox[1], bbox[3]

 build_palette(cmap, n=256)

-Creates hex color code palette from a matplotlib colormap
+Creates hex color code palette from a matplotlib colormap.

 Parameters: